 US citizens are welcome to make tax-efficient donations.
 RUSI is registered in the USA.
 RUSI’s IRS-approved charitable foundation is a 501(c)(3).
 It is listed as ‘RUSI US Foundation’ and its registered number is EIN 72-1374719.
 The address for the RUSI US Foundation is Franklin Square, 1300 I Street NW, Suite 400E, Washington DC 20005

 RUSI is grateful for all donations received.
 All donations are formally acknowledged, recorded and valued.
 Donors will receive information on how their donation(s) have been used and RUSI staff will happily make themselves available to talk about their research and work.
 RUSI’s annual report and financial statements are always available for reading and scrutiny.

 Some donors, particularly those who give at a very generous level, may have an interest in naming opportunities.
 This might be linked to naming RUSI’s building at 61 Whitehall, the prestigious library, the main lecture theatre, the grand committee rooms or one of RUSI’s research programmes.
 More information about these opportunities is available from Paul Summerfield, RUSI’s Director of Development.
 He can be contacted at PaulS@rusi.org

-Donors and potential donors are also likely to be invited to one or a number of interesting and private events.
-In the last 12 months these have included dinners hosted by RUSI’s Chairman, Lord Hague and featured speakers from the British and French intelligence service, high ranking politicians ,diplomats and military leaders, as well as well known writers.
+Donors and potential donors are also likely to be invited to one or a number of interesting and private events, in-person and online.
+In the last 18 months these have included dinners hosted by RUSI’s Chairman and featured speakers from the British and French intelligence service, high ranking politicians, diplomats and military leaders, as well as well known writers.
 Events have been held at RUSI’s iconic building in Whitehall, as well as Buckingham Palace and Apsley House (the home of the 9th Duke of Wellington).